 Which asset bubble was the greatest in history?
 Was it the flower that once sold for the price of a house?
-Or the magic internet money that went up 20x in a year?
+Or the magic internet money that went up 10x in a little over a year?
 Or was it something else entirely?

-This debate has raged on for far too long, so I decided to thoroughly analyze the data to answer this question once and for all.
-After doing some research (this article helped a lot) and a few Twitter polls, I have finalized the list of seven asset bubbles that should qualify as contenders for the greatest ever:
+This debate has raged on for far too long, so I decided to analyze the data and answer this question once and for all.
+After doing some research (this article helped a lot) and running a few Twitter polls, I have finalized the list of seven asset bubbles that should qualify as contenders for the greatest ever: